Skip content?

 Policy and regulation

-Our policy and regulation research focuses on the external environment and how this can be made safer to prevent harm.
+GambleAware’s policy and regulation research focused on the external environment and how it could be made safer to prevent harm.

-We take a public health approach to reducing gambling harms.
-One important part of this is preventing harms ‘upstream’.
-This means before people develop gambling harms in the first place.
+GambleAware took a public health approach to reducing gambling harms.
+One important part aspect of this was to identify ways that harms could be prevented before they develop in the first place.

 Explore the projects that are contributing towards evidence-based policies and regulations.